Bill Lear: Marriages and children

 Lear had a reputation for being difficult.

+Lear's son, David, and ex-daughter-in-law, Merlene, appeared in a 2013 episode of the A&E reality show Hoarders, which mainly focused on Merlene.

+Death

 The 75-year-old Lear died of leukemia in Reno, Nevada on May 14, 1978.
 His remains were cremated and scattered at sea.

 Tributes and honors

 In 1944, Harry Bruno included William P. Lear in a list of 87 "all-time greats in American aviation ... [who] gambled their necks, their brains and their money – that aviation might grow."